Carolina Hurricanes Playoff Run: How Jake Guentzel is Making an Impact

 Hurricanes coach Rod Brind’Amour said Tuesday he had no further information on defenseman Brett Pesce, who suffered a lower-body injury in the second period of Game 2.

-While it’s possible that Pesce could be replaced by Tony DeAngelo in Game 3, Brind’Amour said, “We’ll reevaluate in the next few days.
-We will find out more about ‘Pesh’ (Tuesday).
+While it’s possible that Pesce might be replaced by Tony DeAngelo in Game 3, Brind’Amour said, “We’ll reevaluate in the next few days.
+We will find out more regarding ‘Pesh’ (Tuesday).
 I think we’re in wait-and-see mode now.”

 Forward Jesper Fast missed the first two playoff games with a neck strain.
 Brind’Amour said Fast won’t play Game 3 unless he can practice Wednesday before the team leaves for Long Island.